Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 <img src="http://i.imgur.com/9IHbEkL.png"/>

-we we had purposely picked business realm because if we're dealing with business data we're not triggering all the personal identifiable information problems.
+we purposely picked business realm because if we're dealing with business data we're not triggering all the personal identifiable information problems.
 In the BC we call it fight by the Freedom of Information Act and Privacy Protection Act.
 When you get into personal data, of course it triggers all of that which is good but makes it very complicated to play with new technologies

 <img src="http://i.imgur.com/6KxuQM9.png"/>